insure logo

 Powered by:

-Auto-Owners offers the cheapest car insurance rates to drivers after an at-fault accident at about $1,154 a year.
+Auto-Owners offers the lowest car insurance rates to drivers after an at-fault accident at $1,154 a year.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase